BMccorm/Budget-Tracker/README.md

 This user-friendly interface does not require installation.
 It's hosted on Heroku and can be found [here.](https://budget-tracker-bm.herokuapp.com/)

 ## Usage
 The user can add expenses and deposits to their budget with or without a connection.
 Take the site offline and enter a transaction.
-The updated budget will also be populated when back online.
+The updated budget will also be populated when back online. <br>
 ![screenshot](./public/assets/images/icons/budget_tracker_screenshot.png)
 ## Interested in contributing?
 Here's how: